bcgov/becmodel/README.md

 ### Elevation file

-A table (csv format) with the following columns (in any order, case insensitive):
+A table (one of csv/xls/xls formats) with the following columns (in any order, case insensitive):

     beclabel       : string